FireBarret/FireBarret/README.md

 - 👋 Hi, I’m @FireBarret
 - 👀 I’m interested in Biology and Data Science
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning 🐍Python🐍, 👨‍💻JavaScript👨‍💻 and 🦀Rust🦀
-- 💞️ I’m looking to collaborate on creating some small apps to help with daily life.

 <!---
 FireBarret/FireBarret is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.